Home

 For Authors & Publishers

-Most of the reviews on this blog are provided in exchange for free pre-publication or early review copies.
+Most of the reviews on this blog are provided in exchange for free books, either new publication, pre-publication or early review copies.
 This disclaimer is posted in accordance with the guidelines of the Federal Trade Commission

 If you would like your book reviewed by The Dubious Disciple, please contact me first by email with a few words of description.
 Dubious Disciple reviews feed Facebook, Twitter, Google+ and LinkedIn followers, and duplicate on Amazon, Librarything and GoodReads.